Skip to content

 Once you’ve paid, tell the court and ask for a certificate of satisfaction (or cancellation if paid within 30 days).
 Can’t pay it all at once?
 You can apply to the court to vary the payments to an affordable amount.

-• You didn’t owe the money;
+• You did not owe the debt;

 Do this now